The Most Powerful Thing It Gives You

 Relevance for us type 1 diabetics

 A body scan helps reconnect with one’s body in a compassionate way.
-It can help lower stress hormones that interfere with glucose control, and cultivate patience and acceptance in the often relentless fight of daily diabetes management.
+It can help lower stress hormones that interfere with glucose control, and cultivate patience and acceptance in the often relentless fight of daily T1D management.

 Benefits of using a body scan meditation script